eclipse-velocitas/devenv-runtimes/README.md

 Function | Description
 :---|:---
 `$pathInWorkspaceOrPackage( <relative_path> )` | Resolves a path dynamically either to the local project workspace, if the file is available or falls back to a file in the package repository.
 If none of these files is available an exception is raised.

+## Development hints

+To create a better local environment, you can execute `source ./set_cli_env.sh` to export all CLI provided variables to test your scripts without invoking them via CLI exec.